jbrumf/tinyqsim/doc/TinyQsim_design_notes.md

 The big-endian convention was chosen for TinyQsim as it was easier to try out examples from the books I was reading at the time.
 It should not be too difficult to add an option for selecting big or little endian mode.
 The internal quantum measurement code already makes provision for it.

 Single-qubit gates and the 2-qubit SWAP gate are the same for both endiannesses.
-Controlled gates differ according to endianness but the controlled vesions are all created using the function 'cu(u)' in the 'gates' module, so support for endian-selection of gates can all be done in one place.
+Controlled gates differ according to endianness but the controlled vesions are all created using a single function, so support for endian-selection of gates can all be done in one place.

 It is envisaged that there could be an optional 'endian' argument for the QCircuit constructor to specify the endianness: